gaviral/visionlab/docs/IMPLEMENTATION.md

 **Goal:** Vision-first simulation focusing on camera placement, EOAT, and vision validation.

-**Strategic Value:** Demonstrates understanding that vision is AperaAI's core technology (not robot mechanics).
-Shows vision-first thinking aligned with Vue/Forge products.
+**Strategic Value:** Demonstrates understanding that vision is the core technology in robotic vision systems (not robot mechanics).
+Shows vision-first thinking aligned with industry best practices.

 **Vision-First Approach:** Camera placement and validation are MORE IMPORTANT than robot movement mechanics.